ubclaunchpad/LP-website/src/docs/Recruitment/overview.md

 ## Goals

-We have an application and interview process to join Launch Pad because software engineering is inherently a collaborative process — one that requires every contributor to work well with each other.
+We have an application and *sometimes* interview process to join Launch Pad because software engineering is inherently a collaborative process — one that requires every contributor to work well with each other.
 We want to make sure that every member is commited and has the support required to do so, regardless of what their skill level is.
 For the most part, this support comes from our [leads](/handbook/manifesto.md#project-teams), who also have to put in a great deal of effort to manage teams, plan projects, provide technical guidance, organize events, liaison with sponsors, and more.
-Given the small number of people at Launch Pad who have the background, time, and willingness to do all this, we sadly can’t accept and adequately support everyone who applies.
+Given the small number of people at Launch Pad who have the background, time, and willingness to do all this, <u>we sadly can’t accept and adequately support everyone who applies.</u>

 That said, a major goal of Launch Pad is to support beginners and people from a wide range of backgrounds.
 We want to continue to iterate on our process (for example, our questions and criteria) to make sure that Launch Pad membership is as diverse and inclusive as possible - see [improving recruitment](#improving-recruitment).

 ### Technical Roles

-When recruiting for techncial (developer) roles, we aim to categorize applicants into the following categories:
+When recruiting for techncial (developer) roles,

+> Note: The categorization is by no means the best reflection of applicant's skills and capabilities, however as we need to have *some* metric to group applications; we roughly we aim to categorize applicants into the following categories:

-* **Beginner**: 1st or 2nd year student OR course project OR simple project (hackathon) OR tutorial project
+* **Beginner**: student is in 1st or 2nd year student OR course project OR simple project (hackathon)
-* **Independent**: Completed 1 internship OR a non-course "advanced project"
+* **Intermediate**: Completed 1 internship OR a non-course "advanced project"
   * An advanced project meets the following criteria:
     * long-term (for example, at least 1 month between the first to most recent commit)
     * is non-trivial and the product of tangible effort (up to judgement)
     * demonstrable use programming paradigms (even as simple as loops)
-* **Experienced**: (2 internships OR outstanding project) AND nails technical question AND interest in mentorship
+* **Experienced**: (2 internships OR outstanding project) AND interest in mentorship

 To provide support to our less experienced members and ensure a productive environment for everyone, when recruiting we aim to have:

 * around 40% of members be "beginners".
 * at least 20% of members (including leads) be "experienced".

 Each lead typically leads 1 team.
-We aim for a club size of 8 developers (excluding the lead) per team, to accomodate for members potentially leaving throughout the semester.
+We aim for a club size of 8 developers (excluding the lead) per team, to accomodate for members potentially leaving throughout the semester due to scheduling or personal reasons.

 You can learn more about technical roles in the [Developer role description](/handbook/recruitment/developer.md).

 ### Design Roles

-When recruiting for design roles, it is important to note that most teams will consist of only 1 designer, sometimes 2.
+When recruiting for design roles, it is important to note that most teams will consist of  1 or 2 designers.
 Because of this, experience levels of designers per team may vary.
 Our definition experience levels are as follows:

 * **Beginner**: 1st or 2nd year student OR student from any major/faculty with interest in UX AND 1 simple case study
 * **Experienced**: 1-3 comprehensive case studies OR 1 or more UX design internships AND interest in mentorship